-Uganda is home to 1.4 million refugees, forced to flee their homes, livelihoods and education from conflict in South Sudan and the Democratic Republic of Congo.
+Uganda is hosting one of the world's largest refugee populations, forced to flee their homes, livelihoods and education from conflict in South Sudan and the Democratic Republic of Congo.
 With conflict still raging, families have no hope of returning home any time soon.
 Instead, they are stranded in camps where job opportunities are scarce, access to education is extremely limited and living conditions are basic.

 In Kampala, the capital of Uganda, there are thousands of children who aren't going to school because of poverty.
 Families are unable to afford the costs of education and many children end up supporting their families by working on the streets instead of going to school.